What Better Border Security means

 - Accurate identity verification crosses traditional boundaries of geography, language, and culture.

 - Border security increasingly requires social media analytics with the predictive insights needed to both identify new risks and protect populace during

-- demonstrations and periods of unrest.
+- Demonstrations and periods of unrest.

 With stakes so high, your current screening solution MUST be reliable.

-- A false negative means you let in a security threat
+- A false negative means you let in a security threat.

-- A false positive means you deny entry to a legitimate visitor or overload your border officials
+- A false positive means you deny entry to a legitimate visitor or overload your border officials.

 Make sure your name matching solution delivers the fastest results possible, while minimizing errors of both types.
 Assess its ability to scale as watch lists grow and the volume of refugees, migrants, and visitors increases.

 Your ability to meet all these expectations depends on a critical technology category—high-quality, multilingual, multi-script text analytics.
+With results that: